codernineteen/Murakano/CONVENTION.md

 	```

-- function spacing follow same rules, but the rule applied on every category.
+- function spacing follow same rules, but the rule applied on each category.
 If a group of function is const, there should be space mathcing of them either.
 - ex)
 	```cpp